insightsengineering/r.pkg.template/CONTRIBUTING.md

 1. Make changes.

-     Make sure your code is passing all the checks, it is well documented and tested so as not to decrease existing test coverage 💪.
+     Make sure your code passes all the checks and is well documented and tested so as not to decrease existing test coverage 💪.

 1. Create a PR(s)